FrancescoXX/free-Web3-resources/README.md

 - [thirdweb](https://thirdweb.com/) Smart contracts you control.
 Tools that accelerate your workflow.
 Intuitive SDKs and widgets for developers.
 - [Moralis](https://moralis.io/) The Ultimate Web3 Development Platform.
+- [Etherspot](https://etherspot.io) The only SDK you need to Go Multichain (batched transactions, NFTs, ENS, Payment Channels and more).

 ## Oracles